 This is an area where debt mutual funds score over fixed deposits.

-Interest on fixed deposits is taxed at your marginal income tax rate.
+The interest on fixed deposits is taxed at your marginal income tax rate.
 For example, if you make a fixed deposit of Rs 1 lac at 8% for 5 years, you will earn Rs 8,000 as annual interest.

 You will have to pay tax on this interest income at your marginal income tax rate.
-If you fall in the highest income tax bracket, you will have to pay income tax of Rs 2,400 on this income (30% of Rs 8,000).
+If you fall in the highest income tax bracket, you will have to pay an income tax of Rs 2,400 on this income (30% of Rs 8,000).
 I have ignored surcharge and cess.

 On the other hand, in case of debt mutual funds, the tax liability arises only at the time of sale of mutual fund units.
 So, if you purchase debt MF units today, you won’t have to pay any tax till such time you sell those units.
 It does not matter how long you hold those units.

 If holding period for debt mutual fund units (at the time of sale) is less than or equal to 3 years, the resulting capital gains shall be treated as short term capital gains and taxed at the marginal income tax rate (income tax slab).
+The same treatment a debt mutual fund would get.

 However, if the holding period is greater than 3 years, the resulting capital gains shall be treated as long term capital gains and taxed at 20% after accounting for indexation.
+There is a difference in how NRIs get taxed on their debt mutual fund investments.
+For more on NRI mutual fund taxation, please refer to this post.

 Tax Deduction at Source (TDS) for Bank Fixed Deposits